targetarchitecture/i2c-to-mqtt/README.md

-# Ada' Super Computer (SN3)
+# Ada' Super Computer (SN4)

-This is the third version of Ada's Super Computer to be built on a PCB board.
+This is the fourth version of Ada's Super Computer to be built on a PCB board.